In this article, we show you the biggest warehouse automation trends in 2021 that could change your warehouse operations.

 These systems can replace manual inventory tracking while providing more information to customers regarding their order status, thereby improving customer service.

-On the other hand, physical automation refers to the use of warehouse automation equipment to reduce employee labor.
+On the other hand, physical automation refers to using warehouse automation equipment to reduce employee labor.

-An example of physical automation is the use of automated guided vehicles (AGVs).
+An example of physical automation is automated guided vehicles (AGVs).

-These machines can transfer goods within a warehouse without the physical effort of a human employee.
+These machines can transfer goods within an automated warehouse without the physical effort of a human employee.

 The trends that we cover below include a mix of both digital and physical automation.